 At Southway Primary School, we recognise the importance of children exercising for a lifetime.

-In addition, the United Learning PE and Health Curriculum aims to ensure that pupils:
+In addition, our PE Curriculum aims to ensure that pupils:

 - Succeed in acquiring the skills, knowledge and understanding sufficiently to achieve or exceed age-related expectations;

-- Engage in the learning of transferable leadership skills and achieve an award or qualification for doing so;
+- Engage in the learning of transferable leadership skills across the key stages to lead inter competitions and lessons

 - Develop their creativity, decision-making and problem-solving capacities;